Kotlin/kotlinx-kover/README.md

                 includes.add("com.example.verify.*") // override class inclusion rules
                 excludes.addAll("com.example.verify.subpackage.*") // override class exclusion rules
             }
-            overrideAnnotationFilter { // override common annotation filter excludes.addAll("*verify.*Generated") // classes and functions marked only by these annotations will be excluded from this rule
+            overrideAnnotationFilter { // override common annotation filter (filtering will take place only by the annotations specified here) excludes.addAll("*verify.*Generated") // declarations marked only by these annotations will be excluded from this rule
             }

             bound { // add rule bound